elle/discuss/README.md

 ## TODO

-* Views
+* Add some basic styles
 * Markdown styling for message body
 * Display conversations
 * Mailers
 * Config options to disable or enable mailers
 * Move message delivery and mailers to a background job
-* Generator to copy views to parent project for customisation
 * Keep draft of unsaved message in local storage
-* Add some basic styles

 This project rocks and uses [MIT-LICENSE](MIT-LICENSE).